GenericMappingTools/GMT.jl/docs/src/arrows.md

 	arrows(cmd0::String="", arg1=[]; kwargs...)

 Reads (x,y,a,b) data and make arrow plots.
-The input can either be a file name of a file with at least two columns (x,y), but optionally more, a GMTdatset object with also two or more columns.
+The input can either be a file name of a file with at least four columns, but optionally more, or an Mx2 Array or GMTdatset object with the same characteristics in terms of columns number.

-This module plots a large variaty of lines and polygons.
-It goes from *simple* lines and polygons (color/pattern filled or not) to the so called *decorated* lines.
-That is, lines decorated with symbols and text patterns.

-This module is a subset of `plot` to make it simpler to draw line plots.
+This module is a subset of `plot` to make it simpler to draw arrow plots.
 So not all of its (fine) controling parameters are not listed here.
 For the finest control, user should consult the `plot` module.

 Parameters